GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Conclusion and future work

 A distinguishing feature of GrandTour is the availability of centimeter-level ground truth poses through NovAtel's Inertial Explorer solution when GNSS is available, as well as millimeter-level and time-synchronized ground truth positions obtained through Leica MS60 total station measurements and accurate extrinsic calibration.

-Using time-synchronized RTK-GNSS/total-station reference trajectories, we establish a benchmark for real-time state estimation and SLAM on GrandTour by evaluating 52 open-source pipelines across six representative missions and reporting per-mission ATE/RTE, ranks, and failure cases for LO, LIO/LIVO, multi-LiDAR(-inertial), and VIO methods.
+Using time-synchronized RTK-GNSS/total-station reference trajectories, we establish a benchmark for real-time state estimation and localization on GrandTour by evaluating 63 state-estimation methods across six representative missions and reporting per-mission ATE/RTE, ranks, and failure cases for LO, LIO/LIVO, multi-LiDAR(-inertial), VIO/RGB-D, and KIO methods.
 The benchmark exposes mission-dependent robustness limits, initialization sensitivity, and tuning effects under real-world legged-robot motion and sensing conditions.
+The KIO results further indicate that current kinematic-inertial estimators are still not mature, robot-agnostic modules: many depend on hardware-specific contact assumptions, force-torque sensing, or estimator-provided contact states, which limits reliable out-of-the-box transfer to arbitrary legged robots when direct force-torque or contact sensors are unavailable.
 For each pipeline, we implemented the required dataset interfaces, if necessary, and ran it in an online, real-time configuration.
 We then spent substantial effort configuring each method according to its paper and repository guidelines, verifying correct synchronization and calibration usage, and making only the minimal changes required for stable execution rather than per-sequence overfitting.
-To keep comparisons consistent, we disabled loop closure for all methods while retaining their online optimization components, and evaluated every output with the same protocol; however, ensuring each method's output frequency is taken into account; methods that could not be run reliably were excluded (16 methods have been excluded) rather than speculated about.
+To keep comparisons consistent, we disabled loop closure for all methods while retaining their online optimization components, and evaluated every output with the same protocol while taking each method's output frequency into account.

 Furthermore, the dataset is accompanied by post-processed outputs and open-source software tools to facilitate straightforward data access and analysis.
-The synchronized multi-modal dataset supports research on sensor fusion, depth estimation, real-to-sim transfer, and many more applications on the perception side, from training foundation models, to self-supervised, cross-modal learning approaches.
+The synchronized multi-modal dataset supports research on sensor fusion, depth estimation, real-to-sim transfer, and many perception applications, from training foundation models to self-supervised cross-modal learning.
 Furthermore, the GrandTour can support the development and benchmarking of traversability assessment and navigation.